OEBench: Investigating Open Environment Challenges in Real-World Relational Data Streams: Introduction

 \rev{We verify that the open environment challenges widely exist in our collected 55 datasets: 90\% datasets have over 2\% detected outliers; 80\% datasets have over 10\% windows where distribution drifts are detected with its adjacent window.
 40\% datasets have over 5\% data items with missing values.
-We also observe that model may accuracy significantly degrades at the some points when open environment challenges obviously happen.
+We also observe that the model accuracy sometimes degrades significantly at the occurrence of open environment challenges.
 Despite the ubiquity of open environment challenges in real-world relational data streams, it is still under explored how to address them.}

-\rev{We further categorize our findings in two categories: similar findings to the previous studies and contrary findings to the previous studies.
-Similar to previous studies~\citep{kandel2020effect, caruana2000overfitting, shwartz2022tabular, hoens2012learning}, we verify that (1) more updates (smaller batch size, more epochs) can generally improve model effectiveness; (2) large models are prone to overfitting and lightweight models are recommended in relatively simple relational data streams; (3) distribution drifts and outliers can severely harm the effectiveness of stream learning models. }
+We further categorize our findings in two categories: similar findings to previous studies and contrary findings to previous studies.
+Similar to previous studies, we verify that (1) more updates (smaller batch size or more epochs) can generally improve the model accuracy \citep{kandel2020effect}; (2) large models are prone to overfitting and lightweight models are recommended in relatively simple relational data streams \citep{caruana2000overfitting,shwartz2022tabular}; (3) distribution drifts and outliers can severely harm the accuracy of stream learning models \citep{hoens2012learning}. \vl{Note that, previous studies are mostly based on synthetic data streams, or have limited coverage on real-world datasets but overlook the complex open environment challenges in different real-world data streams.}